WGBH-MLA/AAPB2/app/views/override/help/station-communications-toolkit.md

 - When posted on the website, feel free to hyperlink the logo to your organization’s page on the AAPB website.

+>For an example, visit the Louisiana Digital Media Archive [website](http://ladigitalmedia.org/about-ldma/).

 Please do not:

 - Alter the color of the logo

-- Change the size proportion of the logo
+- Change the proportions of the logo

 ### Social media: